mattdesl/keytime/README.md

 //draw the frame at the given frame time function render(ctx, time) {
-	//store the interpolated properties in the sprite object timeline.values(time, sprite)
+	//update the object with the animated properties timeline.values(time, sprite)

 	//draw the sprite